TheSilvered/Modernized-C/README.md

 # Modernized C

-A mostly conceptual and modernized view for the C programming language + an experimental MC to C transpiler.
+A mostly conceptual and modernized view for the C Programming  Language  and  an experimental MC to C transpiler.

 ## Data